Coronavirus / Covid-19 Information

 If an accident or injury happens whilst using the test kit, please seek medical care by calling 111 (or 999 if it is an emergency).
 Please also report what happened using this website: https://coronavirus-yellowcard.mhra.gov.uk/

-What type of tests will be used?
+What type of tests are used?

 Further information: https://www.gov.uk/guidance/understanding-lateral-flow-antigen-testingfor-people-without-symptoms